Toilet Water, Booze, and Jesus

 I was a slave, a slave to the “freedoms” I had worked so hard to indulge in all the years of my adolescence (if that’s even a real thing).
 A freedom that bound me in more chains than the life my family tried to inject into me since the day I was born.
 Out of these chains birthed a nasty cancer that infected every situation, every decision, and every relationship I had ever been apart of.

-Interruption: Now I’m not one for the cliché.
-I never have been and I probably never will be.
-I know every Christian on the face of the planet has a “testimony” and to be honest theirs is probably far more inspiring than mine.
-You should read their book; I’m sure it rules.
-With that being said, I must confess, I hate listening to people’s testimonies (mainly because they sound more like biographies), which is probably due to my unchecked spiritual immaturity and/or pride.
+*Commercial Break:* Now I’m not one for the cliché.
+I have never been and I probably never will be.
+I know every Christian on the face of the planet has a “testimony” and to be honest, theirs is probably far more inspiring than mine, and that’s great.
+With that being said, I must confess, I hate listening to people’s testimonies, mainly because they wind up sounding more like biographies than anything else..
 You know what I am into though?
-I’m into talking about Jesus, because Jesus is our testimony!
-To put it another way, I’m not into hearing the extravagant and miraculous stories of how individuals pulled themselves out of a foxhole in the middle of “World War Them” by the heel of their Vans classics – because it’s crap.
-I’m into hearing about how God violently reached down through his son Jesus Christ and dramatically transformed their life forever.
+I’m into talking about Jesus because Jesus is every believer’s testimony!
+To put it another way, I’m not into hearing the extravagant and miraculous stories of how individuals pulled themselves out of a foxhole in the middle of “World War Me” by the heel of their Vans classics; because all of that is crap.
+I’m into hearing about how God violently and lovingly reached down through his son Jesus Christ and dramatically transformed their life forever.
 It’s all about Jesus.
 It’s always been, and it will always be about Jesus.

-It was there in a poor nauseating excuse for a restroom that God reached down and saved me ( I didn’t “ ask Jesus into my heart, rather he demolished the barricade I had built up over the years, and unapologetically I might add).
-I was stooped in a defeatedly awed posture, praying and begging for his help.
+*Back to Regular Programming:* It was there in that poor nauseating excuse for a restroom God reached down and saved me ( I didn’t “ accept Jesus into my heart” but rather, he demolished the barricade I had built up over the years, and unapologetically I might add).
+I was stooped in a defeated, yet awe-stricken posture, praying and begging for his help.
 I surrendered.
 I knew that apart from him I’d never be worth a damn.
 He had me right where he wanted me.
-Check mate.
+Checkmate.

-From that very second on I was no longer defined by “what I had become” or “who I was” but what Jesus did for me nailed to a piece of wood over two thousand years ago.
+From that very second on, I was no longer defined by “what I had become” or “who I was”, but what Jesus did for me nailed to a piece of wood over two thousand years ago.
 He was bloodied, beaten, and broken.
-He was humiliated and hated.
+He was humiliated, hungry, and hated.
 He was made to look a fool as spectators spit on him, cursed his name, and laughed as he died.

-Our eternal, transcendent, holy, and personal God came on a rescue mission as the God-man (Jesus, in case I lost you somewhere) to die as a substitute for sinners.
-He lived the life we could not live, he died the death we should have died and on the third day kicked open the tomb and triumphantly conquered Satan, sin, death, and hell.
-He is now alive ruling and reigning in heaven and will be back again to judge the living and the dead – saving the repentant and crushing the unrepentant.
-And while he waits for battle he sends his spirit to convict us of sin, turning our darkened hearts and lives toward him.
+Our eternal, transcendent, holy, and personal God himself came on a rescue mission as the God-man (Jesus, in case I lost you somewhere) to die as a substitute for sinners.
+He lived the life we could not live, he died the death we should have died and on the third day, kicked open the tomb and conquered triumphantly over Satan, sin, death, and hell.
+He is now alive ruling and reigning in heaven and will be back again to judge the living and the dead – saving the repentant, and crushing the unrepentant.
+And while he waits for battle, he sends his Spirit to convict his people of their sin, turning their darkened hearts and lives toward him.

-Why did God do all of this?
-Because he is good and gracious and he delights in saving sinners.
-Sinners like you and me; un and ill deserving “children of wrath”.
+Why has God taken all of this on?
+Because he is good, and he is gracious, and he delights in saving sinners.
+Sinners like you and me; un and ill-deserving “children of wrath”.
 He did this ALL for his glory and for our good.
 The Bible says He did this in love before the world’s foundation.
-He did this (and continues) to give an alien righteousness to the inexcusable.
-He also did this so that we, those who hope on his powerful name, could begin to live free.
+He did this (and is still doing it) to give an alien righteousness to the inexcusable.
+He also did this so that we, those who hope in his powerful name, could begin to live free.
 Free from the chains of “freedom”.
-He did this so we could really live.
+He did this so that we could really live.
 The Bible simply calls this Grace.
 Unmerited – unadulterated grace.
 It’s mind blowing, isn’t it?
 I’ll go ahead and answer for you; yes, yes it is.
 That’s why this message is called the gospel, that is, the good news.